Attempted murder arrest over stabbing

 These are external links and will open in a new window

-A man has been arrested of suspicion of attempted murder following a serious assault in Cardiff.
+A 19-year-old man has been arrested on suspicion of attempted murder over a stabbing which left a man in a critical condition.

-Armed police were called to a property on Rutland Street, in Grangetown, at about 18:35 BST on Wednesday after reports of a stabbing.
+The victim sustained multiple stab wounds during disorder on Easton Road in Bristol at 04:30 BST on Sunday.

-A man in his 40s was taken to hospital where he is being treated for his injuries, which are not believed to be life threatening.
+Avon and Somerset Police said "several people" were involved in the disorder.